 Optimising the Management of Pancreatic Exocrine Insufficiency

 Pancreatic exocrine insufficiency (PEI), is a condition in which people are unable to adequately digest fats, carbohydrates and proteins due to a lack of digestive enzymes being produced from the pancreas.
-This results in nutrient malabsorption and malnutrition, which can have further consequences for patients.1
+This may result in nutrient malabsorption and malnutrition, which can have further consequences for patients.1

 PEI is usually associated with other medical conditions, including cystic fibrosis, chronic pancreatitis, pancreatic cancer, diabetes, gastrointestinal surgery, coeliac disease, irritable bowel syndrome, or inflammatory bowel disease.2